Yasna Vukasovic

 Yasna Angélica Vukasovic Álvarez (born c.
-1969) was Chilean delegate for Miss World 1987.
+1969) is a Chilean beauty pageant titleholder who was delegate for Miss World 1987.
 She comes from Punta Arenas, Chile and is of Croat origin.
 She has 3 daughters, 1 son and one grandson (Vicente).

 Yasna currently lives in Santiago, and among her various activities she is a certified PNL coach, producer and insurance agent.